 To provide an interface to play audio for games

-To optimize and facilitate resource sharing with reference counts of individual resources

 You can find the following audio files in the chapter4\4.6.audio_support\assets\sounds folder:

 bg_clip.mp3

 blue_level_cue.wav

 my_game_cue.wav

 Notice that the audio files are in two formats, mp3 and wav.
 While both are supported, audio files of these formats should be used with care.
 Files in .mp3 format are compressed and are suitable for storing longer durations of audio content, for example, for background music.
 Files in .wav format are uncompressed and should contain only very short audio snippet, for example, for storing cue effects.